dumlutimuralp/antrea-packet-walks/part_b/README.md

 **Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous phase - Section 4).

-To verify the Ethernet and IP headers of the flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node (while generating an http request from frontend pod) would reveal the source and destination IP/MAC of this flow.
+To verify the Ethernet and IP headers of the flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.
 It is shown below.

 <pre><code>
 vmware@master:~$ k exec -it frontend -- sh